 Sunflowers: These flowers will grow taller than you which can be a fun game throughout the summer when you water them.
 They can attract birds and like most flowers, need full sun and lots of water.
 Urban Harvest says that, “Sunflower seed is not only full of protein, but is the single best vegetable source of Vitamin E you can easily grow in the backyard.”
 They are also thought to purge heavy metals from the ground.
 Keep at least a few of your seeds to plant again next year.

-Succulents: We are including this one in the end in case all this talk of watering and sunshine caused you any stress.
-If you truly have a black thumb start with some indoor succulents.
+Succulents: If all this talk of watering and sunshine caused you any stress.
+Or if you truly have a black thumb start with some indoor succulents.
 All you need to do is put them near a window and forget about them.
 The most they need to be watered is once every couple of weeks but likely once a month or so will be fine.
-The succulent terrarium planters shown below are made in Houston by Potterylodge and are available here in the Pop Shop online boutique along with lots of other ceramic planters!
+They are just perfect for anyone that’s getting started.
+And if you want to know more about how to care for Succulent & Cactus Terrariums long term check this out!